Sunday, November 27, 2016

 BAKUNAWA

 The Bakunawa, a giant sea serpent eel-like creature from Philippine folklore, is thought to be responsible for natural phenomena like eclipses, earthquakes, rain, and wind.
 Ancient Filipinos used its movements as a calendar and incorporated it into the rituals of their priestesses, the babaylans.
 Usually depicted with a coiled tail and a horn on its nose, the Bakunawa was believed to dwell in the sea but also had associations with the sky or the underworld.
 Over time, through increased trade and cultural exchange with South Asia, it became intertwined with Hindu-Buddhist figures like the Nāga, Rahu, and Ketu.
+There so many different versions of the Bakunawa story each unique yet familiar, There is no one correct version of the Bakunawa myth.

 The variation in the Bakunawa mythology in Philippine culture reflects the dynamic and evolving nature of Philippine mythology itself.
 Unlike Western mythology, which often has standardized and widely accepted versions of stories, Philippine mythology is fluid and living.
 This means that the stories and beliefs can vary across regions, communities, and generations.